alexcu2718/scanit/README.md

 ### Version=[0.3.9]

-Increased efficiency of matching algorithm, speed up
+Increased efficiency of matching algorithm for colours.
+Added colours to display as an environment variable.

+You can force colours by  by using 'export SCANIT_COLOUR=true' (add it to your shell environment)

+Changed memory allocator choices for Linux, kept mimalloc for Windows Fixed minor bugs.
+Unnecessary conversions

 ### Version=[0.3.8]